dokterdok/Continuity-Activation-Tool/README.md

 * System diagnostic: Produces a description of the current system parameters influencing Continuity with an "OK" and "NOT OK", added with a recommendation.

 ## Compatibility list
-The tool should work with the following Mac models
+The tool should work with the following Mac models:

 * mid-2010 MacBook Pro models upgraded with an internal BT4 LE Airport wireless card (model BCM94331PCIEBT4CAX)
 * early-2011 MacBook Pro models upgraded with an internal BT4 LE Airport wireless card (model BCM94331PCIEBT4CAX)
 * late-2011 MacBook Pro models upgraded with an internal BT4 LE Airport wireless card (model BCM94331PCIEBT4CAX)
 * mid-2011 MacBook Airs (no hardware modification required)
-* mid-2011 Mac Minis (no hardware modification required) Other Macs will be prompted with a warning.
+* mid-2011 Mac Minis (no hardware modification required)

+Other Macs will be prompted with a warning.

 Please note that this tool does not work with BT 4.0 LE USB Dongles, it only works with the right internal Apple wireless hardware.